chen-ye/dr-eds/README.md

 ### Something not working:

-Make sure `X` button is pressed and debug messages are visible, then douple tap on then and they will be copied to clipboard.
-Open new issue here and paste debug information, so they can be analized and problem to be fixes.
+Make sure `X` button is pressed and debug messages are visible, then douple tap on them and they will be copied to the clipboard.
+Open new issue here and paste debug information, so they can be analized and problem to be fixed.

 ### Sreenshots: